 You know when you’re frustrated and then you take it out with somebody else?
 You're redirecting your aggression towards that.
 You’ve got to also redirect your aggression towards your work.

 When people f*** with you, use your anger to commit to never let people f*** with you.
-With me, I use my frustration to focus more on my art.
+To me, I use my frustration to focus more on my art.
 I use it to go back to myself, realign my goals, and come back stronger.

 It tells me that my plans aren't as good as they should be.
 I need to rethink things.
 I could get frustrated and mad at the moment or I can just look into the future and see what I could do to fix this.

 My frustration is making me think.
-My frustration makes me realign my goals, think deeper, and see where I went wrong. without that frustration, I wouldn't be looking inside.
-Frustration helps you realize that it's not that easy but it's possible.
+My frustration makes me realign my goals, think deeper, and see where I went wrong.
+Without that frustration, I wouldn't be looking inside.
+Frustration helps you realize that it's not that easy, but it's possible.
 Just be persistent.

 Whenever you feel any aggression, redirect that towards your craft.
 If you notice great art, there is usually some anger behind the art.
 You can sense anger emanating from the art.
 The reason is that the artist actually felt anger.
 Every work of art that's amazing, you’ll see a subtle leakage of intense emotion coming out from them.